Main navigation

 - Let your department know about the delay, and ask if they can accommodate a late arrival.

-- Please contact ISSS when the office reopens to explore your options.
-Please email hotline@austin.utexase.edu (students) or scholars@austin.utexas.edu (scholars).
+- Contact ISSS when the office reopens to explore your options.
+You may email hotline@austin.utexase.edu (students) or scholars@austin.utexas.edu (scholars).

 -